Meditation: is not foreign, not something new

 Meditation: affects every aspect of your life

-Meditation: isn't learned; it's experienced;
+Meditation: isn't learned; it's experienced; we're all beginners.

 Meditation: Accessible and Rewarding